irahulone/reference-robot-design/README.md

-# How to Design a Mobile Robot - a Reference Guide
+# How (Not) to Design a Mobile Robot - a Reference Guide
 ## Reference Robot Design - R2D